PrabhnoorSingh122999/PrabhnoorSingh122999/README.md

 - 👋 Hi, I’m Prabhnoor Singh

+<!---
 - 👀 I’m interested in ...
-Data Science
 - 🌱 I’m currently learning ...
 Python

-<!---

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...